Greencore Group (OTCMKTS:GNCGY) Reaches New 12-Month High at $7.59

-Shares of Greencore Group plc (OTCMKTS:GNCGY) hit a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $7.59 and last traded at $7.59, with a volume of 947 shares.
-The stock had previously closed at $7.32.
+Greencore Group plc (OTCMKTS:GNCGY) shares reached a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $7.59 and last traded at $7.59, with a volume of 0 shares.
+The stock had previously closed at $7.59.

-A number of brokerages have issued reports on GNCGY.
-Barclays reiterated an “overweight” rating on shares of Greencore Group in a research report on Thursday, December 3rd.
-Jefferies Financial Group upgraded Greencore Group from a “hold” rating to a “buy” rating in a research report on Wednesday, January 27th.
-Berenberg Bank reiterated a “buy” rating on shares of Greencore Group in a research report on Thursday, January 21st.
-Finally, Zacks Investment Research downgraded Greencore Group from a “hold” rating to a “sell” rating in a research report on Thursday, January 28th.
+Several analysts have recently issued reports on GNCGY shares.
+Zacks Investment Research lowered shares of Greencore Group from a “hold” rating to a “sell” rating in a research note on Thursday, January 28th.
+Jefferies Financial Group raised shares of Greencore Group from a “hold” rating to a “buy” rating in a research report on Wednesday, January 27th.
+Barclays reissued an “overweight” rating on shares of Greencore Group in a research report on Thursday, December 3rd.
+Finally, Berenberg Bank reaffirmed a “buy” rating on shares of Greencore Group in a report on Thursday, January 21st.

 Greencore Group plc, together with its subsidiaries, engages in the manufacture and sale of convenience food products primarily in the United Kingdom and Ireland.
 The company provides various products, including sandwiches, salads, sushi, chilled snacking, chilled ready meals, chilled soups and sauces, chilled quiche, ambient sauces and pickles, and frozen Yorkshire Puddings.